What is private browsing and how can it keep you safe online?

 This feature can also be used to see whether a website keeps showing you a cached web page, rather than the latest content.
 It can be verified by opening the web page in private browsing and comparing this with a web page in a regular window.

-Furthermore, because it's a baked-in part of most browser software, you can freely activate it on public or shared computers in a library, airport or hotel, for example to prevent the next user from gathering information on you.
+The great thing is that most modern browsers allow users to enter a private browsing mode – whether it's Chrome's Incognito mode or Internet Explorer's InPrivate browsing.
+And because it's a baked-in part of most browser software, you can freely activate it on public or shared computers in a library, airport or hotel, for example, to prevent the next user from gathering information on you.

 Private browsing isn't just about defending your personal life from intrusion, either.
 In business, it can be useful for carrying out research without your previous interests, searches and so on influencing the results you get.
 It also makes it harder for any third parties accessing a device after you've stopped using it to piece together information about you, your business, the IT services you use, et cetera.